dayanials/documentation/understanding-yclas-themes.md

     Theme::$scripts['footer'] = array(‘http://ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js', 'http://netdna.bootstrapcdn.com/bootstrap/3.0.2/js/bootstrap.min.js');

-These are two arrays for css and js files, if you want to include more of your own this is the right place to do so.
+These are two arrays for css and js files.
+If you want to include more of your own, this is the right place to do so.
 Then they are passed in views/main.php document.

     <?=Theme::styles($styles)?>